Top Online Fundraising Ideas to Capture Donors’ Attention

 The power of multimedia allows nonprofits to build connections with donors and humanize their mission, no matter where supporters are located.
 As you fundraise online, look for opportunities to launch live donation appeals.
 Use nonprofit-specific livestreaming tools to connect with donors and drive giving before, during, and after your events and campaigns.

-A virtual fitness challenge can entice your donors to get active for a good cause.
+An online fitness challenge can entice your donors to get active for a good cause.

 Simply encourage your supports to get up and moving with these key steps: